Individual classes that you can take separately.

 Conversing with nature

 Marie likes to call Mindful Communication heart to heart .
 It is perfect because Mindful Communication is speaking in the moment from your heart.
-It’s having a discussion with someone with your feelings and creating insight dialogue.
+It’s having a discussion with someone, listening and speaking through the vibration of the heart.

 Mindfulness is about being in the moment and in touch with your inner self, mindful communication is being able to open up those channels off communication and be truly honest with yourself.
 Being honest with yourself is hard to do, often times it’s hard for us to face the truth.
 This class will teach you how to open communication channels of the moment you are in with others and with yourself.